 Looking back now from the vantage point of some thirty-five years in the business studies business, I can see that the critical theorists’ idea of a dominant ideology that must be resisted would have seemed, well, a bit abstract, if I had heard of it when I was starting out in teaching.
 Nicole Gross and Mikko Laamanen’s (2021) excellent JMM duo-autoethnography captures the tension between the role of vocational teacher and critical Marketing Educator, a tension that applies in any of the BizMan subjects.
 The vocational teacher is contracted to ‘deliver’ the prescribed curriculum and learning outcomes, while the critical educator is committed to invoking wider moral and intellectual concerns for the development not just of the student as student, but of the student as a whole person.
 It is widely assumed and expected that marketing teachers teach practical skills, but there are points when we encounter a tension between the idea of practical skills, and the broader, critical and liberal educational agenda to which many of us feel morally committed.

 Citing Althusser (2014) and Martel, (2017), Gross and Laamanen (2021) describe interpellation, if I understand correctly, as something like the subject’s internalisation of ideological values.
 “Interpellation outlines how individuals become recruited to an ideology by being hailed as a subject and responding based on their free will.
-Althusser’s example is of an individual being hailed on the street (maybe by the police)–‘Hey, you there!’–with the hailed individual, by turning around, (most likely) becoming the subject” (P. 4/5, citing Althusser, 2014, p.
+Althusser’s example is of an individual being hailed on the street (maybe by the police)–‘Hey, you there!’–with the hailed individual, by turning around, (most likely) becoming the subject” (pp. 4-5, citing Althusser, 2014, p.
 19).
 Ideologies, sustained by Ideological State Apparatuses such as educational institutions, act seductively, offering identity and meaning to those who are hailed.
-For Althusser (2014) we are interpellated into ideologies from before birth.
+For Althusser (2014), we are interpellated into ideologies from before birth.
 They form our subjectivities and are inevitably political.
 Even assuming the subject positions of ‘teacher’ and ‘student’ references a political social order.
 In Althusser’s (2014) Marxist scheme, there is no possibility of an individual subjectivity that is independent of ideology, and no possibility of individual subjectivity (Galloway, 2012).
 As a result, any liberation from subjugation must be collective, and the possibility of an education that is intellectually and emotionally transformative for the individual, that is, the liberal intellectual ideal that is the basis for our university system, is denied.

 This raises a number of contradictions.
-Paolo Friere’s (1972) structuralist reading of Marx posits that an emancipatory pedagogy has to be based on a dialogue between equals, but formal education settings are inevitably ideologised by the very role of the teacher, even, or especially, if the teacher is claiming to be a reflexive agent who can help students to unlock access to a critical understanding of their subject.
+Paolo Friere’s (1972) structuralist reading of Marx posits that an emancipatory pedagogy has to be based on a dialogue between equals, but formal education settings are inevitably ideologised by the very role of the teacher, even, or especially if the teacher is claiming to be a reflexive agent who can help students to unlock access to a critical understanding of their subject.
 In merely adopting the subject position of teacher of students, whether espousing a critical or a non-critical stance, we unwittingly reassert the normative ideological order.
 The very notion of a dominant ideology, then, allows little space for reflexive subjects- all are dupes.
 Gross and Laamanen (2021) note the contradiction at the heart of the neo-Marxist model of the critical marketing project but insist that “… while interpellation hails and forms a willing ideological subject of marketing, the subject can actively question practice and engage in counterideological acts” (p.2).
 What, though, can amount to a counterideological act in the context of formal marketing and business management education?

 But before I move on to that, let’s go back to my life in the 1980s.